 Basic bank account

 If your credit history has seen better days but you need to open a bank account to manage your finances, you could look into basic bank accounts.

 These accounts allow you to pay in and withdraw money without having access to overdraft facilities – although some can provide a 'buffer zone' of around £10.
 With most basic bank accounts, you'll be given a debit card to make payments in shops and online and be allowed to set up Direct Debits to help manage your bills.

 Basic bank accounts are geared towards people with poor credit, so you should be accepted for one even if you've been declared bankrupt or have had a CCJ in the past.
 Where you might struggle is if you've had criminal convictions for fraud in the past.

 Applying and being rejected from one of these accounts can leave a negative mark on your credit report and potentially harm your chances of receiving credit again in the future.

 thinkmoney personal account

-If you're looking for an alternative to a basic bank account, you could consider the thinkmoney Personal Account.
+If you're looking for an alternative to a basic bank account, you could consider the thinkmoney Current Account.
 The account helps you manage your money by separating your income from your everyday spends – so that the important things are always covered.